jsaltmd/kickstarter-analysis/README.md

 A data analysis was also performed in the Great Britain's theater market.
 Based on the assessment, the goals are mostly less than 4,000 pounds which is within Louise's budget.
 Therefore, a campaign goal of less than 2,000 pounds to produces the play would be ideal.
 See attached excel workbook, tab titled 'the Edinburgh research" for more details.

-# Module 1 Challenge

-## Overview of Project

-### The purpose of this project is to perform data analysis in order to assess how other campaigns' fund raising goals with Louise's play called "Fever" came close to its fundraising goal in relation to their launch dates and their funding goals.

-## Analysis and Challenges

-### Analysis of Outcomes Based on Launch Date

-### Analysis of Outcomes Based on Goals

-### Challenges and Difficulties Encountered

-## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?

-- What can you conclude about the Outcomes based on Goals?

-- What are some limitations of this dataset?

-- What are some other possible tables and/or graphs that we could create?